LOtting/COG-01/nodejs/homework.md

 in the second run.

-At jsony.js file ther is the var "JSONy" it should always be written "JSONy" and not "jsony".
+At jsony.js file there is the var "JSONy" it should always be written "JSONy" and not "jsony".

 Right:
 ```javascript